Drkpulse/42_Common-Core/README.md

- # 42 School Common-Core
 ## 💡 About 42 School

 	42 is a private, nonprofit and tuition-free computer programming school that proposes a new way of learning: no teachers, no books, students learning one from others (peer to peer learning), with a methodology that develops both computing and life skills.
-     The "C Piscine" is a 26-day C programming bootcamp, and the last stage in the selection process for becoming a 42's student (Learner).
+	The "C Piscine" is a 26-day C programming bootcamp, and the last stage in the selection process for becoming a 42's student.

 \* For further information about 42's **selection process** (the "Piscine"), please visit the [C Piscine repo](https://github.com/Drkpulse/Piscine-42Porto).

 ## 🛠️ Skills developed at 42cursus

 ### Hard-skills

 	* C/C++ language, Makefile
 	* Shell scripting
 	* Git
 	* Networks
 	* Docker
 	* SQL
 	* Web (HTML, CSS, Wordpress)
 	* Computer graphics
 	* Assembly language

 -- among others.

 ### Soft-skills

 	# Self-learning and proactivity
 		At 42, self-learning is at the core of its peer to peer learning methodology.
 There are no teachers whatsoever; the learning process is based on googling, enquiring your classmates, and empirical knowledge, each student learning at their own pace.

 	# Teamwork
-         Some projects must or should be developed in groups, which promotes collaborative work among learners.
+		Some projects must or should be developed in groups, which promotes collaborative work among cadets.
 The major challenge here is to equalize the different knowledge levels while finding a common work methodology that allows all team members to contribute to the project.

 	# Time management and resiliency
 		The school is open 24/7.
-Thus, the learners are free to work whenever they want, which demands excellent time management skills and resiliency for not "drowning" amid the massive load of work demanded by the program.
+Thus, the cadets are free to work whenever they want, which demands excellent time management skills and resiliency for not "drowning" amid the massive load of work demanded by the program.

- ## 🌌 42's Galaxy (curriculum)
+## 🌌 42's galaxy (curriculum)

+**42cursus** comprises two groups of projects: the first one being known as _"inner circle"_ or _"common core"_ and the second one, _"outer treks"_ - due to the **Holy Graph** layout.

 The **common core** is the basic curriculum, with all projects being mandatory to attain level 7 - which is the minimum level required for activities such as internships and interchange.

+The **outer treks** is a collection of diverse project trails in subjects ranging from operational systems to web development which allows cadets to specialize on whatever subject they prefer.

 The table below presents the cursus curriculum in the chronological order in which it is being completed by me - projects order may vary.

  ### Common core
  <div align="center">